GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Description

+**Make guesses for this exercise whenever you don't have real information to go on.**

 1. **Browse existing dashboards**
    - Navigate to **Google Cloud Monitoring \> Dashboards \> Custom Dashboards**.
    - Examine the **Login**, **Startup**, and **Chat** dashboards.